IBM/unitxt/docs/docs/llm_as_judge.rst

 We will consider these GPT4 scores as our gold labels and evaluate our LLMaJ model by comparing its score on the model outputs to the score of GPT4 using spearman correlation as defined in the task card.

-We will create a task, as we do for every other Unitxt scenario:
+We will create a card, as we do for every other Unitxt scenario:

 .. code-block:: python
     from unitxt.blocks import (